prosodylab/ibexconvert/Perception_spreadsheet_format.markdown

                   |
 condition         | Condition number
                   |
+instructions      | The name of the plain text file containing instructions.
+                  |
 practice          | `yes` or `no`, specifying whether the item is a practice item.
                   |
 context           | Context for question.